Azure/oms-log-analytics-firehose-nozzle/README.md

 Operators could customize these views or create new views through **View Designer**.

+> Please note the "Cloud Foundry.omsview" is a preview version of Cloud Foundry OMS view template, a fully configured default template is in progress, please send your suggestions and feedback for the full view by creating Github issues.

 ### 2. <a name="alert">Create Alert rules</a>
 This section describes some sample alert rules that operators may want to create for identifying important information in their Cloud Foundry deployments.